Brendhon/Bytebank/docs/guidelines/global.md

-# Next.js Development Guidelines (Refactoring & Architecture Focus)

-You are an expert in Next.js (App Router), TypeScript, Software Architecture, and Web Security.
-Your current objective is to evolve an existing project (Bytebank), focusing on refactoring, performance, and applying advanced patterns (Clean Architecture).
+You are an expert in TypeScript, Next.js, React, Tailwind CSS, and Web Development.
+You must follow the following guidelines.

-## 🎯 Refactoring Goals (Tech Challenge)
-- **Modular Architecture:** Clearly separate responsibilities (Presentation vs. Domain vs. Infrastructure).
-- **State Management:** Optimize the use of contexts and local state; prefer Server Components for static data.
-- **Performance:** Implement lazy loading, optimize images (`next/image`), and improve Core Web Vitals.
-- **Security:** Strengthen authentication (NextAuth), validate all server-side inputs (Zod), and protect sensitive routes.

-## Code Style & Architecture
+## Code Style
-- **Server vs. Client Components:** By default, use **Server Components**.
-Only use `'use client'` when necessary (interactivity, state/effect hooks).
-- **Simplified Clean Architecture:**
+- Write concise, type-safe TypeScript code.
-  - `@/app`: Presentation Layer (Routing and Layouts).
+- Use functional components and hooks.
-  - `@/components`: Presentation Layer (Reusable UI).
-  - `@/services`: Domain/Application Layer (Business rules and data calls).
-  - `@/lib`: Infrastructure Layer (DB config, third-party clients, base utilities).
-  - `@/types`: Domain Definitions (Models/Interfaces).
-- **Modularity:** Keep components small.
-Extract complex UI logic into Custom Hooks (`@/hooks`).
+- Keep components modular, reusable, and maintainable.
+- Group related files by feature (components, hooks, styles, etc.).

 ## Naming
-- Use `camelCase` for variables, functions, and hooks.
+- Use camelCase for variables/functions.
-- Use `PascalCase` for component and page names.
+- Use PascalCase for component names.
-- Use `kebab-case` for file and directory names (e.g., `components/ui/button.tsx`, `app/dashboard/page.tsx`).
+- Use lowercase-hyphenated for directories.

 ## TypeScript
-- Use strict TypeScript throughout the project.
+- Use TypeScript everywhere.
-- Prefer `interface` for defining component props and data models.
+- Prefer interfaces for props.
-- Avoid `any` at all costs; use Generics or utility types (`Partial`, `Omit`) when flexibility is needed without sacrificing safety.
-- Strongly type API responses (use Zod to infer types from external data).
+- Enable strict typing in `tsconfig.json`.
+- Avoid `any`; use precise types.
+Use `unknown` for type-safe flexibility when necessary.

-## Performance & Web Optimization
+## Performance
-- **Images:** ALWAYS use the `<Image />` component from `next/image` with defined dimensions and correct priority (LCP).
-- **Fonts:** Use `next/font` to load fonts optimally and avoid CLS (Cumulative Layout Shift).
-- **Lazy Loading:** Utilize `next/dynamic` to load heavy components on demand (e.g., complex modals, charts).
+- Be mindful of the boundary between Server Components (default) and Client Components (`"use client"`).
+- Keep Client Components small and push heavy logic to Server Components or API routes.
-- **Rendering:** Avoid unnecessary re-renders.
-Use `useMemo` for heavy calculations and `useCallback` for functions passed to client-side child components.
+- Use `useMemo` ONLY for memoizing expensive calculations and static props.
+- Use `useCallback` ONLY for functions passed as props to memoized child components.
-- **Data Fetching:** Prefer fetching data on the Server Side (in `page.tsx` or layouts) and passing it as props, rather than fetching on the client with `useEffect`.
+- Utilize Next.js features like dynamic imports (`React.lazy`) for code splitting.
+- Use the `next/image` component for automatic image optimization.
+- Limit unnecessary `useEffect`/`useState` hooks and avoid heavy logic in the render body.
+Avoid using `useEffect` in the render body.

 ## UI & Styling
-- Use **Tailwind CSS** for all styling.
+- Use **Tailwind CSS** for all component styles.
-- Utilize `clsx` or `tailwind-merge` to cleanly combine classes conditionally.
-- Ensure full responsiveness (mobile-first).
+- For accessible, unstyled primitives, use **Headless UI**.
+- Always ensure your UI is responsive and adapts to different screen sizes using Tailwind's variants.
+- For images, always use the `Image` component from `next/image`.
-- For icons, use `lucide-react`.
+- For icons, always use the **`lucide-react`** library.
-- Use components from **Headless UI** for guaranteed accessibility in complex elements (menus, dialogs).

-## Security
-- Never expose secret keys (ENVs) on the client (use the `NEXT_PUBLIC_` prefix only for what MUST be public).
-- Validate all forms and input data with **Zod** before sending them to the backend or database.
-- Protect Server Actions and Route Handlers by checking the session (NextAuth) before executing sensitive operations.
+- For animations, prefer CSS transitions or a dedicated library like **Framer Motion**.

-## Documentation (Evolution Focus)
+## Documentation
-- Document architectural decisions in `docs/architecture/`.
-- When refactoring a complex component, create a quick note about the "Why" of the change (e.g., `docs/refactoring/transaction-list-optimization.md`).
+- All reusable, common components (buttons, inputs, modals, etc.) must be documented in **Storybook**.
+- All internal, textual documentation must be stored in the `docs` directory.
+- Write all documentation, Storybook stories, and code comments in English.
+- Do not document pages or single-use components.
+- For "usages," only document shared features like APIs, custom hooks, and utility services.
+- Do not include large code examples in `.md` documentation files; link to Storybook or relevant source files instead.
-- Maintain documentation for reusable UI components (Button, Input, Modal) in `docs/components/`.
+- Place all component usage documentation in `docs/components`.
+- Place all guidelines (like this file) in `docs/guidelines`.
+- Place all shared feature usage documentation in `docs/usages`.
+- Whenever you update a documented component or usage, also update its Storybook story and documentation in the `docs` directory.
+- Use clear and descriptive file names, e.g., `docs/components/button-usage.md` or `docs/usages/auth-service.md`.

+## Best Practices
+- All comments must be in English.
+- Use the **Next.js App Router** for all routing and deep linking.
+- Use **NextAuth** for all authentication logic.
+- For forms, use **React Hook Form** for state management and **Zod** for schema validation.
+- Use **Vercel** for deployment.
+- Adhere to the following directory structure:
+    - `@/app` (App Router pages and API routes)
+    - `@/components` (Reusable UI components)
+    - `@/contexts` (React Context providers)
+    - `@/hooks` (Custom React hooks)
+    - `@/models` (Database models, e.g., Mongoose schemas)
+    - `@/services` (Business logic, API clients, database interactions)
+    - `@/utils` (Helper functions)
+- After each step, verify the relevant guideline and ensure all rules are followed.